 Mobile epifauna are likely to relocate to more suitable habitats.
 Species such as Patella vulgata and Littorina littorea that are found throughout the intertidal zone are adapted to tolerate desiccation to some extent.
-For example, littorinids can seal the shell using the operculum while limpets clamped tightly to rock will reduce water loss.
-Patella ulyssiponensis is a key characterizing species for the variant biotope coff.puly and is generally restricted to the lower shore although it may inhabit tide pools on the upper shore (Delaney et al., 1998).
+For example. littorinids can seal the shell using the operculum while limpets clamped tightly to rock will reduce water loss.
+Patella ulyssiponensis is generally restricted to the lower shore although it may inhabit tide pools on the upper shore (Delaney et al., 1998).
 The green algae are also resistant to this pressure (although it may be bleached at higher shore levels during periods of high temperature) and are found throughout the intertidal including the high shore levels which may not be inundated every day.
 A significant, long-term, increase in emergence is therefore likely to lead to the replacement of this biotope with one more typical of the changed conditions dominated by limpets, barnacles and mussels or green algae for example.